 Figures: images All images used, including photographs and tables, should appear at the end and tables of the document, after the Works Cited, left-justified.
 At the first mention of each in the body of the article, insert a parenthetical reference using the abbreviation for Figure: (Fig.1), (Fig. 2), etc. NB: All figures will be placed at the end of the article, after the Works Cited.
 Insert a text box below each figure which includes a caption explaining the figure.
 Do not embed it in the image.
 If you are citing an image such as a painting, drawing, photo, etc., please list the title in quotes, the artist, the source in italics, and any page numbers if relevant.
 Be sure to list your figure image in the Works Cited.
-Estudios Dalinianos.
+Caption example: Fig. 1.
+Pintura 1.
+Salvador Dalí.
+Watercolor.
+Centro de Estudios Dalinianos.
 (Note: please do not place an end note in the figure's caption).
 It is the author's responsibility to obtain written permission to reduplicate images from copyright holders.
 All images must be high resolution, at least 300 dpi.